Erectile dysfunction FAQs

 What causes erectile dysfunction and impotence?

-ED and impotence can have physical, lifestyle, medicinal and psychological causes.
+ED can have physical, lifestyle, medicinal and psychological causes.
 Most often, it is due to a reduced blood flow to the penis.
 We’ve compiled the most common below:

 | Medicine for: